Tides Need STEMMED: A Locally Operating Spatio-Temporal Mutually Exciting Point Process with Dynamic Network for Improving Opioid Overdose Death Prediction: Introduction

 \subsection{Contribution}

-Our contributions are summarized as follows. \begin{enumerate} \item For the applied point process community, we develop a novel data-driven approach for learning point process models with a dynamic network structure, wherein the baseline rate and the individual triggering effects are both modulated by a combination of static and dynamic regressors and the dynamic connections are highly contextualized.
-Without adding hyper-parameters or imposing certain structure to the model, STEMMED reduces the parameter space from polynomial to linear, allowing for efficient learning of the dynamic links between community-cause-of-death event streams.
+Our contributions are summarized as follows. \begin{enumerate} \item For the applied point process community, we develop a novel data-driven approach for learning point process models with a dynamic network structure, wherein the baseline rate and the individual triggering effects are both modulated by a combination of static and dynamic regressors, and the dynamic connections are highly contextualized. $\stemmed$ reduces the parameter space from quadratic to linear by imposing a node-based parameter structure, where estimated parameters depend on individual nodes rather than node-to-node pairs.

+\item Within the substance use research community, we are among the first to address complicated global and local system-wide dynamics with one single model, $\stemmed$, and quantify the long-existing phenomenon of space-time clustered OOD events via triggering effects.

+\item For public health practitioners, $\stemmed$ provides an interpretable functional structure that works simultaneously at various community levels, allowing for a timely and accurate estimate and system diagnosis of future OOD trends based only on available data and simple local operations and maintenance.

+{\item Finally, we analyze practical operational strategies when deploying $\stemmed$ as a model-based public health surveillance system, which lays down the foundation for strategic multi-community cooperation.} \end{enumerate}

-\item Within substance use research community, we are among the first to address complicated global and local system-wide dynamics with one single model, STEMMED, and quantify the long-existing phenomenon of space-time clustered OOD events via triggering effects. \item For public health practitioners, STEMMED provides a highly interpretable functional structure that works simultaneously at various community-levels, allowing for a timely and accurate estimate and system diagnosis of future OOD trends based only on available data and simple local operations and maintenance. \end{enumerate} The remainder of this paper is structured as follows.
-In Section \ref{sec: models}, we describe each component of STEMMED, including the baseline event rates, the dynamic network connections between unique community-drug event streams, and the individual triggering effect of each OOD event.
-We also characterize the structure of STEMMED, which leads to an efficient node-by-node model-fitting procedure.
-In Section \ref{sec: simulation}, we use simulation to analyze how well our model-fitting procedure can recover known model parameters.
-Next, in Section \ref{sec: deployment}, we outline an online cooperative forecasting strategy using STEMMED.
-Finally, we present and discuss a case study based on OOD forecasting in Massachusetts in Section \ref{sec: case_study} and provide concluding remarks in Section \ref{sec: conclusion}.
-All proofs and additional results for the case study are relegated to the online supplementary material.
+The remainder of this paper is structured as follows.
+In \S \ref{sec: models}, we describe each component of $\stemmed$, including the baseline event rates, the dynamic network connections between unique community-drug event streams, and the individual triggering effect of each OOD event.
+We also characterize the structure of $\stemmed$, which leads to an efficient node-by-node model-fitting procedure. { Next, in \S \ref{sec: deployment}, we outline an online forecasting strategy using $\stemmed$ and discuss key practical concerns and strategies (e.g., data-sharing policies) to facilitate {model operations}. } Finally, we present our case study based on illicit OOD forecasting in Massachusetts in \S \ref{sec: case_study} and provide concluding remarks in \S \ref{sec: conclusion}.
+Additional discussions are relegated to our E-Companion. {E-Companion is removed for Arxiv.}